convexvalue/hub-content/posts/the-ip-module.md

 ### The Forward Price

 Above I mentioned how the delta of the at-the-money option is 0.5.
-But, what is the at-the-money option?
+This is because if an option has a strike at the "current" price then there is a 50/50 chance the option will expire with a positive payoff because there is a 50/50 chance the stock will go up or down.

+But what does "current" price mean?

 Usually, for short time frames (days) you can look at the current spot price and the at-the-money option is the closest to it.
 However, for longer time frames (months/years) the at-the-money option doesn't exactly match up with the current spot price.

-This is because

-The probabilities implied by delta are the probabilities *at expiration*.
+This is because the probabilities implied by delta are the probabilities *at expiration*, and when *at expiration* is a longer time in the future,